 In undertaking our mission, we are blessed to have as our physical center the lovely historic building that is our home; however, we also face the myriad problems that arise with a structure that is well into its second century in age.
 To help us cope with continuing maintenance-related issues that are beyond the scope of our day-to-day efforts to fix, we occasionally ask for additional support.

 We identify specific major problems that could be addressed if a willing individual, group or organization would in effect "adopt" one of them.
 If this were to happen—either by the provision of required financial resources or by other means—it would allow us to focus our core resources on the basic needs of our church family.
-These needs change, so please visit us to check to see the latest.
+If you would be willing to help in this regard, please contact us to check the latest information.